How Do You Unlock a Car Door Without a Key?

 The good news is that there are several options available to you.
 Some can be attempted yourself; others are best left to a professional.

-Option 1: Check the Boot
+Option 1: Check All Doors, Windows, and the Boot

-Before trying anything else, walk around the car and check every door, window, and the boot.
+Before trying anything else, walk around the car and check every door, every window, and the boot.
 Many cars - particularly those with manual locks - may have the boot unlocked even when the doors are closed.

 If the boot is open and you can reach into the cabin, you may be able to pull the internal door release or manually unlock the doors from inside.
 This is the simplest solution and costs nothing.

-Option 2: Try DIY Methods
+Option 3: Try DIY Methods (Older Vehicles Only)

-The Coat Hanger Method
+The Coat Hanger Method (Older Vehicles Only)

 - Straighten a wire coat hanger, leaving a small hook at one end